trane-project/trane-music/courses/minor_scale/lesson_F_sharp/exercise_3/back.md

-The note in degree number 3 of the F♯ minor scale is A.
+The note in degree number 3 of the F♯ Minor scale is A.